ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Experiments Results

-\textbf{Concept Alignment.} Table~\ref{tab:main_results} shows the overall performance of the baselines in terms of $\metric$, where lower score indicates better performance.
+Table~\ref{tab:main_results} shows the overall performance of the baselines in terms of $\metric$, where lower score indicates better performance.
 First, we can observe that \ccd{} for \textit{concept alignment} is low for the original images; suggesting that the oracle is certain about its predictions.
 Second, it can be inferred that Custom Diffusion performs poorly, while Textual Inversion (SD) outperforms the other methodologies except for the case of the learning styles.
 We attribute this behavior to differences in textual encoders.
 LDM trains the BERT-style textual encoder from scratch while SD uses pre-trained CLIP to condition the diffusion model.
 CLIP contains vast image-text knowledge leading to better performance on learning objects but less flexibility to learn different styles as a concept.
 Surprisingly, if we compare the \textit{concept alignment} performance with and without composite prompts, we observe that the performance further drops significantly for all baseline methodologies when composite prompts are used.
-This shows that existing concept learning methodologies find it difficult to maintain the concepts whenever the additional context is provided via composite prompts.
+This shows that existing concept learning methodologies find it difficult to maintain the concepts whenever the prompt contains the composition.